 Towards Building Child-Centered Machine Learning Pipelines: Use Cases from K-12 and Higher-Education

-This paper presents a framework for building child-centered machine learning pipelines and describes two case studies: one predicting classroom engagement levels using video and biosensor data to support teachers, and another developing a math learning game with handwriting recognition for K-12 students.
+This paper proposes a framework for adapting machine learning pipelines to be child-centered and presents two case studies: predicting classroom engagement levels from video/biometric data to support teachers, and developing a handwriting recognition system for young learners with special educational needs.

 Researchers and policy-makers have started creating frameworks and guidelines for building machine-learning (ML) pipelines with a human-centered lens.
 Machine Learning pipelines stand for all the necessary steps to develop ML systems (e.g., developing a predictive keyboard).
 On the other hand, a child-centered focus in developing ML systems has been recently gaining interest as children are becoming users of these products.
 These efforts dominantly focus on children's interaction with ML-based s